Bushmills/yoda/README.md

-- not fully adhering to standard by sometimes deviating choice of word names. so is "read-file" called "from", "evaluate" evaluates from an environment variable named tib, not from addr/cnt (that may change), but a word "evaluate$" exists, using top string stack items as input.
+- not fully adhering to standard by sometimes deviating choice of word names. so is "read-file" called "from", "evaluate" evaluates from an environment variable named tib, not from addr/cnt (that may change), but a word "evaluate$" exists, using top string stack item as input.
   "list" isn't a word from the blocks word set (yet) (and doesn't behave like it), pictured number conversion is nestable (that is, <# ...  #> may appear within another <# ...  #> block), but expects only a single length